GauravBh1010tt/DeepLearn/neural tensor network/README.md

 ![img](https://user-images.githubusercontent.com/22491381/33068490-8cd268c6-ced7-11e7-9ca3-7e2dd7a29f86.JPG)

+### Dependencies
+This implementation uses Python 2.7, Keras (2.0 or above) with Theano backend, and Scikit Learn.

 ### Data Used
 Download the data files for wordbase and freebase dataset - [Data](https://drive.google.com/open?id=15JZNzH9J7cN1Qil87z7bhDYhmKa8TYvt).
 Extract the files and keep them in the same folder with the files in this repository.